aaronkyle/social-development/context/thematic-issues/socio-economic-baseline-studies/methodology_regional-baseline.md

 *Badan Pusat Statistik* (BPS) of Maluku Tenggara Barat works with kecamatan-level governments to produce annual reports of socio-economic and health data in a series referred to collectively in this methodology as the *Badan Pusat Statistik* (BPS) *'Kecamatan' Dalam Angka* series.
 A variety of government agencies supply indicator data for the *'Kecamatan' Dalam Angka* series, and much of the data they provide can be utilized to help inform ongoing analysis of potential project-induced impacts to local communities.
 Initial comparative analysis performed on all MTB *'Kecamatan' Dalam Angka*  demonstrate that reporting is  uneven for most socio-economic variables--to an extent that severely limits current capacity to use these data in studies of social change and sustainable development.
 The distribution of topics varies greatly and few variable measures are uniformly disaggregated to the village level.
 Even fewer variables desegregate according to gender.
 The varying integrity of each underlying dataset and mistakes resulting from the process of government reporting and client re-capture are also processes certain to have introduced errors.
 [All analysis therefore involves substantial interpretation and application of professional judgment.]

-CCCS is contributing on-going work to re-constitute, clean, and verify MTB government village-level data in a manner that is helpful for social analysis.
+Consultancy is contributing on-going work to re-constitute, clean, and verify MTB government village-level data in a manner that is helpful for social analysis.
 We will continue integrating government data sources as they become available to us.
 Allowes are made within the scope of this methodology to pursue data access by working directly with key stakeholder informants. %%{[REFERENCE METHODOLOGY SECTION]}%%.
-CCCS will continue to seek access to data from the 2010 Indonesian Census, which records to the household level across the country.
+Consultancy will continue to seek access to data from the 2010 Indonesian Census, which records to the household level across the country.

 #### Questionnaire Household Surveys